The ONLY La Fortuna, Costa Rica Guide You Need

 About La Fortuna, Costa Rica

-La Fortuna is a quaint small town at the base of the Arenal Volcano, also known as Volcan Arenal.
+La Fortuna is a quaint small town at the base of the Arenal Volcano, also known as Volcán Arenal.
 The town itself of La Fortuna is made up of just a few square blocks, and the Catholic church is the focal point.

 However, the Arenal area is expansive, spanning from the town of La Fortuna all the way to Lake Arenal.
 A slightly windy paved two-lane road leads about 12 kilometers between the two places, and the hotels and hot springs are strewn between the two.

-La Fortuna Costa Rica Location
+La Fortuna, Costa Rica Location

 La Fortuna is located at the base of the Arenal Volcano, in the Central Valley of Costa Rica.
 It is unique in that it is about equidistant from both Costa Rica airports.

 It is off of Highway 142, which winds around Lake Arenal to Highway 1 near Canas.
-From San Jose, the most popular route to Arenal is through the quaint town of San Ramon.
+From San José the most popular route to Arenal is through the quaint town of San Ramon.

-You can also go through Naranjo, stopping at the Espiritu Santo Coffee Farm, or through the sculpted gardens of Zarcero on the way there.
+You can also go through Naranjo, stopping at the Espíritu Santo Coffee Farm, or through the sculpted gardens of Zarcero on the way there.

 Getting To La Fortuna

 Since La Fortuna is such a popular tourist destination, there are lots of ways to get there.
-You’ll find an abundance of shuttles and public buses that will take you to downtown Fortuna, or directly to your hotel.
+You’ll find an abundance of shuttles and public buses that will take you to downtown Fortuna or directly to your hotel.

 The issue is that since the area is so spread out, if you take a bus or a shuttle, you’ll either need to pay for taxis to each of your destinations or make sure your tour company provides transport to and from your hotel as part of the tour.

 For this reason, more than any other destination in Costa Rica besides Manuel Antonio, I highly recommend renting a car.
+That link will give you a 3% – 5% discount!

 You’ll have more flexibility in heading to different places without having to rely on taxis.
 Plus, a lot of the places near the volcano don’t have cell service, so getting a taxi can be dicey.